KernelTuner/kernel_launcher/_sources/index.rst.txt

 .. literalinclude:: examples/vector_add.cu

-The following C++ snippet shows how to use *Kernel Launcher* in host code:
+The following C++ snippet demonstrates how to use the Kernel Launcher in the host code:

 .. literalinclude:: examples/index.cpp

-Indices and tables
+Indices and Tables
 ============

 * :ref:`genindex`